The Seller’s 7-Step Certification Plan

 The American Society of Home Inspectors (ASHI) publishes a Standards of Practice and Code of Ethics that outlines what you should expect to be covered in your home inspection report.

-2. Title Researched
+2. Research Title

 You need to research a property title if you are purchasing a home, a parcel of land or a foreclosure property.
 That used to mean spending hours flipping through pages and pages of record books to find the information.
 Sheila will handle this process for you as a part of her 7-Step Certification Process.